 Para 12.6-12.8 of statutory Services Code.
 My comment: Depending on the facts (a) presumably an organisation within para 12.7 providing services or facilities to members will be subject to Part 3 of the Equality Act as providing services or facilities to the public (or to a section of the public); and (b) a club as described in para 12.8 may well not be providing services to the public, and so be outside the Equality Act.

-An association within Part 7 may also be covered by other parts of the Equality Act in respect of some of its activities:
+An association within Part 7 may also be covered by other parts of the Equality Act in respect of some activities:

 “A golf club would be a service provider if it opened its golf course, cafe and shop to members of the public on certain days of the week.
 It would be treated as an employer if it discriminated against one of its employees.
 It would be a manager or disposer of premises if it let out commercial premises or residential premises above the club premises.”

-Ss.104-106 EqA (in Part 7) contain special provisions for an association which is a registered political party.
-Ss 104-5 can allow action to increase representation of disadvantaged groups on elected bodies.
-Up until 2030, this can include all-women shortlists.
+Ss.104-106 EqA (in Part 7) applies to an association which is a registered political party.
+Ss.104-5 allow selection arrangements aimed at increasing representation of disadvantaged groups on elected bodies, provided the arrangements meet certain requirements.
+Up to 2030 these can include all-women shortlists.
 S.106 provides for publication of diversity information about candidates, but is not currently in force.

 Links on political parties:

-- How equality law applies to political parties (link to EHRC) – non-statutory guidance from the Equality and Human Rights Commission (EHRC);
+- The Equality Act 2010: a guide for political parties (EHRC) – February 2018, non-statutory guidance from the Equality and Human Rights Commission (EHRC);

-- Access to Elected Office for Disabled People Strategy: Compliance with the Equality Act 2010 Guidance for political parties (link to homeoffice.gov.uk), April 2012;
+- Access to Elected Office for Disabled People Strategy: Compliance with the Equality Act 2010 Guidance for political parties (gov.uk), April 2012;

 - Stammering in Parliament (archive of stammering.org) – in June 2009 BSA Vice-Chair Leys Geddes gave evidence to the Speaker’s Conference, looking into under-representation of various groups in Parliament;